 I’m often trying to make a “complete” list or in other words “perfect” list, but

 I have found lots of vintage hoops, especially metal ones, that look great!
-The thing is it’s hard to get your hand on these and there is a little bit of luck involved.
+The thing is it’s hard to get your hand on these and there is a little luck involved.
 It is interesting to look at the unusual solutions each country has come up with for embroidery hoops in the past!